abaka-spn/PowerShell.REST.API/README.md

 The PowerShell scripts can be called by GET, POST, DELETE or PUT method.
 It mus be defined in the configuration file

 The parameters can be passed by PATH, QUERYSTRING, BODY, HEADER or VALUE defined in the configuration file (Default: Body).

+When the application start, all PowerShell commands are analyze by reflexion and a OpenAPI specification file are generated.

 ## Running
 ### run on the command line